AzizHz/Autos-app-Ios/README.md

 ## Libraries
 - Soket-io
 -SwiftUi
-  Bring power of ReactiveX to Swift

 - Kingfisher: Set and cache image simply  with URL
-- IQKeyboardManagerSwift: Automatic handle keyboard on ScrollView.
-- SnapKit: Autolayout easy than ever.

 ## How to run
 - Install cocoapods if you MAC didn't `brew install cocoapods`